Lumavate-Team/documentation/PROPERTIES.rst

 Toggle
 ^^^^^^

  Toggle allows studio users to set a boolean value by toggling a toggle on or off.
-Toggle is the default property type if an invalid type is sent.
+Toggle is the default property type if an invalid type is used.

  .. code-block:: javascript